Man Utd face Barcelona in Europa League play-off as Jose Mourinho's Roma take on RB Salzburg

 Xavi's side dropped into the competition after finishing third in their Champions League group, while Man Utd lost out on top spot to Real Sociedad.

-Barcelona manager Xavi reacted to the draw, telling a press conference: "We will have to compete, going to Manchester against a really top rival and an historic side which has grown a lot with the arrival of [Erik] ten Hag.
+Reacting to the draw, Barcelona manager Xavi said: "We will have to compete, going to Manchester against a really top rival and a historic side which has grown a lot with the arrival of (Erik) Ten Hag.

 The two sides have faced each other 13 times in European competition, although Man Utd have only won three of these meetings.
 The last came in April 2008 with Man Utd winning 1-0 on aggregate in the Champions League semi-finals.